 The first debate in pâte à choux world: Water or milk?
-Some folks swear all milk is the way to go.
+Some folks swear that milk is the way to go.
 Others say don’t waste milk—water does just fine.
 I’ve always used 50/50, so I’m pretty much toeing a neutral line on this argument.
 Essentially, the only real difference is that the additional fats, sugars, and proteins in the milk can promote more (and more even) browning of the choux when it’s baked.
-The milk also contributes (somewhat nominally) to tenderness, though the butter in the recipe pretty much takes care of that already.

 I like the browning results, but I also like how crispy choux products made with water are, which is why I opt for a combination.
 But water alone definitely works.
 Basically, if you’ve got enough milk in your fridge to spare some, I’d recommend using it.
 But if you’ve only got enough for two cups of morning coffee, skip it—your choux won’t suffer.